sage-code/eve/manual/keywords.md

 ## Reserved keywords

-In Level we use English keywords with no abbreviations.
+In EVE we use English keywords with no abbreviations.

 ## Establish regions